oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 # Design Decisions
-This document covers the ideas and design decisions behind Oscar, as well as some pitfalls to avoid.
+This document covers the ideas and design decisions behind OSCAR, as well as some pitfalls to avoid.

-## Oscar - what is the idea
+## OSCAR - what is the idea
-Oscar is the innovative, next generation Computer Algebra System.
-The ultimate goal for Oscar is to compete with (and ideally beat) Magma and Sage in our areas of expertise.
-Oscar should be accessible, even for the youngest student who is familiar with these objects.
-Oscar should follow general mathematical conventions to support the widest possible range of applications.
+OSCAR is the innovative, next generation Computer Algebra System.
+The ultimate goal for OSCAR is to compete with (and ideally beat) Magma and Sage in our areas of expertise.
+OSCAR should be accessible, even for the youngest student who is familiar with these objects.
+OSCAR should follow general mathematical conventions to support the widest possible range of applications.

 The key idea for development of OSCAR is to pick a single textbook for every area and follow the conventions in there.
 This way we get a consistent interface.

-## Oscar and Julia
+## OSCAR and Julia

-Oscar is written in Julia, but is not Julia, nor can it be.
+OSCAR is written in Julia, but is not Julia, nor can it be.
 Some examples to illustrate what that means:
 Julia's matrices are arrays (of arbitrary dimension), parameterized by the type of the entries (apart from banded, sparse, ... special matrices).